-It’s been three years since the onset of COVID, yet many of us are still dealing with the aftermath.
+It’s been several years since the onset of COVID, yet many of us are still dealing with the aftermath.
 And that includes burnout, fatigue – and an overall decline in mental health and wellbeing.

 But amidst the darkness, there’s a glimmer of good, as workplaces begin to recognise the importance of employee wellbeing and are stepping up to do their part.